 1 Daniel Stowe Botanical GardenBelmontSee on map

-Located a short drive west of Charlotte, Daniel Stowe Botanical Garden features 110 acres of themed gardens – including Lost Hollow Children's Garden – a dozen sparkling fountains, and a grassy outdoor amphitheater for concerts and other events.
+Located a short drive west of Charlotte, Daniel Stowe Botanical Garden features 110 acres of themed gardens – including Lost Hollow Children's Garden – sparkling fountains, and a grassy outdoor amphitheater for concerts and other events.

 2 Old Salem Museums & Gardens

 3 Fearrington Gardens

 These stunning, meticulous gardens surround the inn, shops, restaurants and spa at Fearrington Village, which is a short drive from Raleigh, Durham and Chapel Hill.
 Wander formal perennial gardens, kitchen and herb gardens, cutting gardens and white fragrant garden, all yielding delightful displays of color.

 4 Reynolda Gardens of Wake Forest UniversityWinston-SalemSee on map

 This early 20th-century formal garden designed by Thomas W. Sears is surrounded by open fields and forests.
 The greenhouse and conservatory feature tropical and succulent plants and an extensive orchid collection.

 Old growth forest and lush flowers and plants at the confluence of the Cape Fear and Cross Creek Rivers.

 A major collection of woody plants and magnificent trees beautify this classical campus.